dylan-lang/binary-data/documentation/source/reference.rst

 .. generic-function:: lookup-layer
    :open:

-   Given a frame type and a key, returns the type of the payload.
+   Given a *frame-type* and a *key*, returns the type of the payload.

    :signature: lookup-layer *frame-type* *key* => *payload-type*

-   :parameter frame-type: Any subclass of ``<frame>``.
+   :parameter frame-type: Any subclass of :class:`<frame>`.
-   :parameter key: Any ``<integer>``.
+   :parameter key: Any :drm:`<integer>`.
    :value payload-type: The resulting type, an instance of ``false-or(<class>)``.

 .. generic-function:: reverse-lookup-layer
+   :open:

+   Given a frame type and a payload, returns the value for the layering field.

+   :signature: reverse-lookup-layer *frame-type* *payload* => *layering-value*

+   :parameter frame-type: Any subclass of :class:`<frame>`.
+   :parameter payload: Any :class:`<frame>` instance.
+   :value value: The returned layering field value, an :drm:`<integer>`.

-.. note:: Check whether it only works with integers, or any type
+.. note:: Check whether it can work with other types than integers

 Database of Binary Data Formats